MolecularBioinformatics/GEMCAT/README.md

 # GEMCAT: Gene Expression based Metabolite Centrality Analyses Tool
+A computational toolbox associated with the manuscript entitled "GEMCAT - A new algorithm for gene expression-based prediction of metabolic alterations".
+[BioRxiv link](https://www.biorxiv.org/content/10.1101/2024.01.15.575710v1)

 ## Compatibility
 The package is tested for compatibility with Python >= 3.10 on Ubuntu and Windows.